 An affinity map is a tool for organizing and making sense of complex data by grouping related ideas and concepts.
 It serves as a visual framework that helps structure a broad range of ideas, enabling more effective analysis and understanding.
 When it comes to drafting customer journey map stages, affinity maps can be a powerful asset.

-To utilize an affinity map for mapping purposes, follow these steps:
+To utilize an affinity map for customer journey mapping purposes, follow these steps:

 1. Brainstorm.
-Think of all the real or hypothetical actions that customers will have to perform while pursuing their end goal.
+Think of all the real or hypothetical actions that customers will perform while pursuing their end goal.

 2. Record.
 Write down each customer action on a separate sticky note.
 Randomly spread notes on a large work surface so all notes are visible to everyone.